d-ries/linux-essentials/09_usersandpermissions/exercises/users/99_exercises.md

 Wat is changed in the directory /home?

 ## Task 8
-The user Jan is now created on your system.
-Now Jan should be able to ask information about himself.<br /> Log in as Jan and execute the following command:
+The user John is now created on your system.
+Now John should be able to ask information about himself.<br /> Log in as John and execute the following command:
 ```bash
 id
 ```

 ## Task 9
-Remove the user Jan from your system using the command:  userdel –r jan<br />
+Remove the user John from your system using the command:  userdel –r john<br />
 What is changed in the file /etc/passwd?

 ## Task 10